paulvpop/ecoacoustics/annotations_to_final_submission_file.md

 Step 6.
 Extract metadata from the audio files

-Change the working directory to folder containing ONLY annotations files.
+Change the working directory to folder containing ONLY audio files.

 In Linux: